HalloSophia/variable-substitution/README.md

 # Fork of [microsoft/variable-substitution](https://github.com/microsoft/variable-substitution)

 This is a fork from [microsoft/variable-substitution](https://github.com/microsoft/variable-substitution), to fix the 'node12 is being deprecated' warning.
+All references have been updated and the overal package size has been reduced by transforming the action into a single file.

 # GitHub Action for substituting variables in parameterized files